NelsonAntonio213/TicTacToeTheInternational/README.md

 Watch this Video for reference: https://www.youtube.com/watch?v=FY3AbpNZwzY&t=150s
 Note: Video is not mine it serves as a guide in completing the project.

-2. Copy all the Files in the GitHub including the image used in order for it to run or clone the whole repository
+2. Copy all the Files in the GitHub including the image used in order for it to run or clone the whole repository then ruin the import tkinter as tk to check the Font Styles available in tikinter

 NOTE: I run this game using my Visual Studio Code.